FAgyx/CalvisionGUI/README.md

 Entry file: MainWindow_WaveDump_init.py

 ## Stopping
 If the GUI hangs, the CalvisionDAQ should still be running.
+Don't close the GUI as it may send a SIGKILL to DAQ which may corrupt the output root file.
 You can stop the DAQ by sending a SIGTERM through the terminal.
 Find the pid first by:
 ```bash
 ps aux | grep dual_readout
 ```